marcolo-IT/deep_web_scraper/README.md

 This script will perform the following steps:

-1. Using the given deep web search engine site, input keyword to search for onion links
+1. Using the given deep web search engine site, input keyword and time period to search for onion links
   >> Use deep_scraper.py if your search engine can be found on clear web.
 Otherwise, use deep_scraper_onion.py

 2. Use Regex to extract all .onion links and put them in a list